nkh/P5-App-Asciio/documentation/mdbook_asciio/src/bindings_index.md

 Both GUI and TUI have vim-like bindings, the GUI has a few extra bindings that are usually found in GUI applications; bindings can be user modified.
 See configuration/user_bindings

+## Actions

+Code that is added to **asciio** (a plugin is another term).

+**Asciio** provides many actions but you can write your own and bind it to a shortcut.

+## Bindings

+Registration of shortcuts that execute actions.

+The default Bindings are setup by the **register_action_handlers** in the following files:

+- setup/actions/default_bindings.pl
+- setup/Text/actions/vim_bindings.pl (which overrides default bindings)

+## User defined bindings

+The bindings can be changed in your user configuration.

+Set the **ACTION_FILES** section of file '$HOME/.config/Asciio/Asciio.ini' to point at one or more files that will be loaded by **asciio**.

+The files contain bindings override but can also contain actions code.

-## Bindings help
+## Show Bindings Completion

 ***Binding:*** «zb»

 ![bindings_help](bindings_help.gif)

-You can get a pop up showing the current bindings or you can add it in your config:
+Makes Asciio show the current bindings iwhile you type.

+You can add it in your config:

 ```
 USE_BINDINGS_COMPLETION => 1,